RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/01-faq.en.md

 working on you do have the option to create a branch and pull request for your changes.

+### How do I see all the repositories on which I am a collaborator?

+Rather weirdly, to see which repositories you have access to, if you're logged in to GitHub and go to <https://github.com/settings/repositories> you'll see a list of every repo you are included as a collaborator on.

 ### Could you explain the implication of LFS please?

 LFS is [Git Large File